michelleazee/KPMG_forecasting_model/README.md

 For the short term, we're using a **Facebook Prophet Model**.
 After trying a few methods to improve the model, the final model is an **additive model with both endogenous trend decomposition and exogenous regressors**.

-**We've adopted a Rolling Window Cross Validation approach**, where we'll be predicting from the cutoff point to cutoff+horiaon.
+**We've adopted a Rolling Window Cross Validation approach**, where we'll be predicting from the cutoff point to cutoff+horizon.
 The time before cutoff point, length of which is the intial/lookback period, is the training set.
 The training set and prediction results rolls along the entire dataframe.

 ##### Input data:
 * data_short_term.csv (In which target variable is from the client and other data are previous processed data) **We used Recursive Feature Elimination(RFE) to identify the most important features from all the data we have which could be found in the data folder of this repository**